What is Virtualization Technology in Infrastructure Management:

 #3) Save Energy: Converting the physical hardware into the virtual machine at the NOC center and at the remote end will lower the consumption of the power required to boot them and keep running.
 Thus overall energy is saved.

 #4) Effective Utilization of Space in NOC: Suppose, to run a network one organization requires 20 racks of routers and 10 racks of switches and 30 PCs.
-To deploy all this hardware, a large space and equivalent resources like manpower, energy, AC etc will be required for maintaining it.
+To deploy all this hardware, a large space and equivalent resources like manpower, energy, AC, etc will be required for maintaining it.

 Thus through virtualization, we can prepare a substitute and make it run very easily.
 While if we physically install a server, then it will take days or even a week to make it operational.

-#6) Guest operating system support: Different kind of operating systems behave in a diverse way and have numerous hardware requirements.
+#6) Guest operating system support: Different kinds of operating systems behave in a diverse way and have numerous hardware requirements.
 The virtualization software will bring together the entire requirement on the same platform and fulfill them.

 #7) Guest add-on tools and drivers: The virtualization software provisions the set of add on tools and drivers for the virtual machines.
 This enhances the network operation of the networking system and inside the machine as well by means of increasing the processing speed.